Deal, no deal or new referendum? Here's what might be next for Brexit

 "If Parliament rejects our plan, then Labour will deliver on the promise we made at our annual conference and support a public vote," Labour's Brexit spokesman Keir Starmer said.

-It is not yet clear whether there is support in Parliament for a second referendum.
+It is not yet clear whether there is support in Parliament for the second referendum.

 Why did Labour change tack?